How we plan to grow your profits

 Why conversion is so important

 The company was then able to profitably, measurably invest up to a quarter of a million dollars per month in full-page ads in travel magazines.
-All because the whole funnel was optimized to the point that the company could afford to outbid its competitors for ad space that the competitors couldn’t afford.
+All because the whole funnel was optimized to the point that the company could afford to outbid its competitors for ad space that its competitors couldn’t afford.

 Increasing your conversion rate is the difference between starting a fire with damp firewood and dry firewood.
 The higher your conversion rate becomes, the less you’re working against the laws of nature.
 The economics are on your side.
 All other aspects of marketing become easier.

-Don’t forget that by increasing your website’s conversion rate, you’re making a website your visitors like more and want to spend money with more.
+Don’t forget that by increasing your website’s conversion rate, you’re making a website that your visitors like more and want to spend money with more.
 A good website has additional benefits, too, like better word-of-mouth and referrals.

 Finally, web businesses scale amazingly well.
 The right strategy for almost every web business is to become big quickly—to get loads of customers and achieve economies of scale.